jonasschneider/momentum/README.md

 Performance
 -----------
 This project is in development.
 The performance is, to be honest, horrible.
 I performe somed totally unscientific tests over a local network accessing the example app in `examples/config.ru` from a media center-style box running Debian.
+Times were measured using the Chrome DOM inspector.
 The app in question displays a bare-bones HTML page, which in turn loads 3 javascripts from the server, which each have a size of 100KB.

 ### Initial request, load time of main page (~100B)
 <dl>